 During his tenure, he has coached three All-Americans (Keith Bruehler in 2013, and Walker Harris and Tim Sestak in 2019), has been tabbed NESCAC Coach of the Year three times (2004, 2007 & 2019) and was named NEHWA Coach of the Year in 2019.
 Under his guidance, the Cardinals have qualified for the NESCAC Tournament for three-straight seasons recently (2016-19) and 11 overall.

-Prior to his stop in Middletown, Conn., Potter was an assistant ice hockey coach and recruiting coordinator at Brown University from 1998-2003.
+Prior to his time at Wesleyan, Potter was an assistant ice hockey coach and recruiting coordinator at Brown University from 1998-2003.
 He began his coaching career as an assistant at his alma mater from 1996-98.
 For three years following his graduation, he was a member of the Roanoke Express in the Southern Division of the East Coast Hockey League (ECHL).
 Roanoke was affiliated with the San Jose Sharks of the NHL during his playing days.